 Second, for heavy traffic users, SFM detects throughput degradation before SCGFailure.
 If there is a significant drop in throughput, it likely indicates a broken radio link causing continuous data retransmissions.
 In such cases, it is necessary to report SCGFailure to switch to a new SCG to recover performance.
 Conversely, if throughput remains consistently high, an RTMAX event does not imply poor SCG performance, and thus, SCGFailure should not be reported.
 To detect throughput degradation, SFM uses Cumulative Sum (CUSUM) algorithm, a widely used statistical technique for change detection.
 CUSUM can effectively detect shifts in the mean level of a monitored metric (here, DL/UL throughput).
-The reason we choose the classic CUSUM algorithm instead of a machine learning-based approach is that machine learninging methods typically require pre-training and large datasets to achieve good performance, and they also consume more computational resources.
+The reason we choose the classic CUSUM algorithm instead of a machine learning-based approach is that machine learning methods typically require pre-training and large datasets to achieve good performance, and they also consume more computational resources.
 Therefore, classic algorithms like CUSUM are better options for real-time solutions deployed on mobile devices.
 As shown in line 9 and line 10, CUSUM has two key parameters: sensitivity parameter k and decision threshold h.
-We test the detection performance of SFM under different parameter settings (§IV-B) and select k = 5 and h = 20 as the default settings.
+We test the detection performance of SFM under different parameter settings (Section IV-B) and select k = 5 and h = 20 as the default settings.
 For each triggered RTMAX event, SFM applies the CUSUM algorithm to detect any level shift in throughput within 10 seconds before the RTMAX event.
 If no throughput drop is detected, SFM will discard SCGFailureInformation to stop the reporting of SCGFailure, and the UE will continue to use the current SCG (line 11-13).

-The current detection method still have an important remaining issue.
-Apart from radio link failure, throughput drop may be caused by other reasons, such as dynamic radio condition (e.g., on high speed railway) or the input from applicationlayer.
+The current detection method still has an important remaining issue.
+Apart from radio link failures, throughput drop may be caused by other reasons, such as dynamic radio condition (e.g., on high speed railway) or the input from application-layer.
 In these cases, the throughput drop may mislead the decision of SFM and cause unnecessary SCGFailures.
 To handle these cases, SFM checks recent traffic information again and records the number of throughput drops in the last minute before SCGFailure request.
-If the count of throughput drops is higher than $\alpha$ (default value: $\alpha = 5$ ) times of the throughput drop number in the recent 10s (line 14-16), SFM considers that the throughput drops are persistently observed and they are very likely to be caused by other reasons rather than radio link failure, and SFM will stop the reporting of SCGFailure.
+If the count of throughput drops is higher than α (default value: $\alpha=5$) times of the throughput drop number in the recent 10s (line 14-16), SFM considers that the throughput drops are persistently observed and they are very likely to be caused by other reasons rather than radio link failure, and SFM will stop the reporting of SCGFailure.
 Through this approach, SFM can be generalized to more scenarios.

-• Device-side target cell selection.
-(Algorithm 2) Next, in the reporting stage, SFM offers device-side target cell selection, when reporting from UE to network side is blocked.
-When the measurement report is not piggybacked in SCGFailureInformation, SFM instructs UE to stop waiting for commands from network; Instead, SFM uses the measurement information stored on the device to select an appropriate target cell for SCG recovery.
+• Device-side target cell selection: (Algorithm 2) Next, in the reporting stage, SFM offers device-side target cell selection, when reporting from UE to network side is blocked.
+When the measurement report is not piggybacked in SCGFailureInformation, SFM instructs UE to stop waiting for commands